Literacy and Numeracy

 At Merstham Park, we understand that Numeracy is not synonymous with Mathematics.
 All our students need to be numerate so that they can calculate in real-life situations, so that they can work logically to solve problems and so they can interpret commonly used representations of data.

-Therefore, we will:
+Therefore, we strive to:

 - Ensure that all students know their times tables up to 12 × 12.